mdnyc2017/kanban_study_board/README.md

-Kanban board for study and side-project tracking
+Kanban board for study and side-project tracking.
+TypeScript, React, React-DnD